SPECIALITIES OF KENYA BIRDING TOUR: DETAILED ITINERARY

 The forest is thick and dense and it is no easy task to locate the wary and near-endemic Sokoke Pipit as it creeps silently through the leaf litter or display flights overhead, or the attractive East Coast Akalat, a renowned skulker.
 Mixed feeding flocks can hold the tiny and near-endemic Amani Sunbird, as well as Mombasa Woodpecker, Black-headed Apalis, Little Yellow Flycatcher, Forest and Pale Batises, Retz’s and Chestnut-fronted Helmetshrikes, and Plain-backed Sunbird.

 The often thick and impenetrable vegetation provides cover for Yellow-bellied, Fischer’s and Lowland Tiny Greenbuls and the secretive Bearded Scrub Robin.
 Fischer’s Turaco, despite being colourful, can take time to track down and we will need a modicum of luck if we are to admire a Mangrove Kingfisher.
-If we are fortunate, there will be a flock of the little-known Forbes-Watson’s Swift hawking low over the forest.
-There is also a fair chance for Collared Palm Thrush.
+There is also a fair chance for Collared Palm Thrush and if we are fortunate we will see the little-known Forbes-Watson’s Swift hawking low over the forest.

 Our local guide may well find us the diminutive and near-endemic Sokoke Scops Owl at one of its daytime roosts, but if the birds are not at home we will have to stay until dark when a duet can be built up between our guide and a calling bird.
 Following the soft hoots in the dark, moving cross-country through the tangled vegetation is not easy, but the thrilling reward is to finally catch sight of this special little owl caught in the spotlight beam.
 Other nocturnal possibilities include the range-restricted Scheffler’s Owlet (sometimes split from African Barred Owlet), African Wood Owl and Fiery-necked Nightjar.

-The endemic Clarke’s Weaver occurs in the area and sometimes a colony is found, which would give us a great opportunity to admire this rare and rarely-seen bird.
-Failing that, there is a slim but real chance to see these birds foraging somewhere in the area.
+The rare endemic Clarke’s Weaver occurs in this part of Kenya and sometimes a colony is found, which would give us a great opportunity to admire this rarely-seen bird.
 The localized Golden Palm Weaver is also to be found in the area.

 Mammals include the impressive Golden-rumped and Four-toed Elephant Shrews, Zanj Sun Squirrel and occasionally even Caracal.

-While in this rich coastal region we will also want to find two near-endemics; Violet-breasted Sunbird and the leggy Malindi Pipit.
+While in this rich coastal region, we will also want to find another near-endemics, the leggy Malindi Pipit.
 Other good birds include Northern Carmine and White-throated Bee-eaters, the restricted-range Coastal Cisticola and Purple-banded Sunbird.
 Ship-borne House Crows from the Indian subcontinent have colonized the coast and are a less welcome addition to the avifauna.

 The dunes, pools, estuaries and mangroves also offer some marvellous bird-watching opportunities.
 The Sabaki River mouth (or more accurately the mouth of the Galana River, Kenya’s second-longest river) is a terrific place to watch shorebirds, gulls and terns, and, in particular, we shall be looking for the striking Crab-plover (the sole member of its family), usually present in some numbers, as well as Dimorphic Egret, Sooty Gull and Saunders’s Tern.